2017 Ukraine ransomware attacks: Attribution

 On 30 June, the Security Service of Ukraine (SBU) reported that it had seized equipment allegedly used to launch the cyberattack, stating that it belonged to Russian agents responsible for the attack.
-On 1 July 2017, the SBU stated that available data indicated the perpetrators of the December 2016 attacks on Ukraine's financial system, transport and energy infrastructure, which used TeleBots and BlackEnergy, were the same groups responsible for the 27 June 2017 attack.
-"This testifies to the involvement of the special services of Russian Federation in this attack," it concluded.
+On 1 July 2017, the SBU stated that available data indicated the perpetrators of the December 2016 attacks on Ukraine's financial system, transport, and energy infrastructure, which used TeleBots and BlackEnergy, were the same groups responsible for the 27 June 2017 attack.
+"This testifies to the involvement of the special services of the Russian Federation in this attack," it concluded.
 A December 2016 cyberattack on a Ukrainian state energy system caused a power outage in northern Kyiv.
 Russia–Ukraine relations have remained strained since Russia's 2014 annexation of Crimea and the subsequent conflict in eastern Ukraine, which had resulted in more than 10,000 deaths by late June 2017.
 Russia has denied sending troops or military equipment to eastern Ukraine.
-Ukraine has described cyberattacks on its state institutions as part of "hybrid war" waged by Russia.
+Ukraine has described cyberattacks on its state institutions as part of a "hybrid war" waged by Russia.

 On 30 June 2017, cybersecurity firm ESET attributed the attack to the TeleBots group, which it stated had links to BlackEnergy.
 "Prior to the outbreak, the Telebots group targeted mainly the financial sector.
-The latest outbreak was directed against businesses in Ukraine, but they apparently underestimated the malware's spreading capabilities.
-That's why the malware went out of control."
+The latest outbreak was directed against Ukrainian businesses, but they underestimated the spreading capabilities of their malware, that is why the malware went out of control."
 ESET had previously reported that BlackEnergy had been targeting Ukraine's cyber infrastructure since 2014.
 In December 2016, ESET concluded that TeleBots had evolved from the BlackEnergy group and had used cyberattacks to sabotage Ukraine's financial sector during the second half of 2016.